-The major uncertainties in the model were:
+The major uncertainties in the model relate to:

-- Water levels in RP3, RP2, RP5 and the heap leach pond, none of which are currently recorded (water levels in all ponds have been maintained since January 1, 2007 by Vista), and - Catchment runoff contributions (particularly for RP3 and RP7).
+- Water levels in RP3, RP2, RP5 and the heap leach pond, none of which are currently recorded; and - Catchment runoff contributions (particularly for RP3 and RP7).

 The plan codifies the current water management practices by the NT government.